francois/dyco/README.md

 A tool to build your schemas from a dictionary rather than writing migrations.

+# Why the name "dyco" ?

+In French (my native tongue), "dico" is the abbreviation for "dictionnaire" (dictionary).
+I wanted a play on words that French people would recognize.

 # License

 Copyright © 2014 François Beausoleil <francois@teksol.info>